 Candidate photos are to be a head and shoulders shot only, with nothing else in the photo, i.e. no hats, sunglasses, pets, external objects or impediments, or other people.
 They should be in colour.
-If necessary the EO will crop the photo accordingly but the onus is on the candidate to provide a photo of the candidate only that complies with this format.
+If necessary the Electoral Officer will crop the photo accordingly but the onus is on the candidate to provide a photo of the candidate only that complies with this format.

-Electronic copies of photos should be scanned as a jpeg at a minimum of 600 dpi.
+Electronic copies of photos should be scanned as a jpeg at a minimum of 300 dpi.

-Any queries regarding the format of photos and profiles are to be made to the EO.
+Any queries regarding the format of photos and profiles are to be made to the Electoral Officer.

-Note: The onus is on the candidate to ensure that all nomination documents including the profile and photo are submitted to the electoral officer by 12 noon, Friday 16 August 2019.
+Note: The onus is on the candidate to ensure that all nomination documents including the profile and photo are submitted to the Electoral Officer by 12 noon on Friday 12 August 2022.

-Correctness of Profile Statements
+Correctness of Candidate Profile Statements

-The candidate is responsible for ensuring that the candidate profile statement contains correct grammar, spelling, punctuation, etc. The electoral officer may make corrections to the statement without affecting content but accepts no responsibility to make any correction.
+The candidate is responsible for ensuring that the candidate profile statement contains correct grammar, spelling, punctuation, etc. The Electoral Officer may make corrections to the statement without affecting content but accepts no responsibility to make any correction.
 The candidate should ensure the statement is correct when submitted and not expect any corrections to be applied.

-The electoral officer is not required to verify or investigate any information included in a candidate profile statement.
+The Electoral Officer is not required to verify or investigate any information included in a candidate profile statement.

-The electoral officer will take no responsibility for the accuracy of the content.
+The Electoral Officer will take no responsibility for the accuracy of the content.
 A disclaimer concerning the accuracy of the information contained in the statements will be published in the profile statement booklet.

-If the profile statement or photo does not comply with the legislative requirements, the electoral officer will as soon as practicable, return the statement to the candidate and specify his/her concerns and the reasons therefore.
-The candidate will then have up to three (3) days to submit an amended candidate profile statement to the electoral officer.
+If the profile statement or photo does not comply with the legislative requirements, the Electoral Officer will, as soon as practicable, return the statement to the candidate and specify his/her concerns and the reasons therefore.
+The candidate will then have up to three (3) days to submit an amended candidate profile statement to the Electoral Officer.

-A candidate is to be treated as having failed to provide a candidate profile statement, if the candidate:
+A candidate is to be treated as having failed to provide a candidate profile statement if the candidate:

-- Fails to submit an amended candidate profile statement within the requested period, or - Submits an amended candidate profile statement that, in the opinion of the electoral officer, does not comply with the requirements.
+- fails to submit an amended candidate profile statement within the requested period, or - submits an amended candidate profile statement that, in the opinion of the Electoral Officer, does not comply with the requirements.

-Where the electoral officer is not satisfied that the candidate profile statement complies and cannot reach agreement with the candidate within the period specified, but the candidate has submitted a suitable photograph, the electoral officer will act as if the written part of the statement was never received but still publish the photograph in the candidate profile booklet to be included with the voting paper sent to each elector, as well as a message to the effect that a statement was not supplied.
+Where the Electoral Officer is not satisfied that the candidate profile statement complies and cannot reach agreement with the candidate within the period specified, but the candidate has submitted a suitable photograph, the Electoral Officer will act as if the written part of the statement was never received but still publish the photograph in the candidate profile booklet to be included with the voting paper sent to each elector, as well as a message to the effect that a statement was not supplied.